Resources

 For example, the trial judge was able to order spousal support, in spite of the mutual waiver agreed, because of a landmark 2003 decision by the Supreme Court of Canada.
 According to that case, the existence of a valid separation agreement is only one factor for judges to consider when deciding whether to exercise their authority to award support.
 The second stage of the analysis allows judges to attach little weight to the agreement if the circumstances are at odds with the parties’ expectations and the objectives of the federal Divorce Act.

+“But because the division of property claims are dealt with under Ontario’s Family Law Act, they could not get around the agreement in the same way,” Silbert says.
 In order to set aside the agreement, she says the husband would have to show there was a problem with the contract’s formation, such as the existence of duress or lack of disclosure.

 “None of those circumstances applied, and the agreement was ultimately upheld by the court,” Silbert adds.